-We also offer study groups for some Faculty of Science courses that do not have PASS sessions.
+We also offer Recognized Study Groups for some Faculty of Science courses.
 These sessions are organized by SSSC volunteers and are open to anyone taking the course.
 While the SSSC volunteers may help other students study during these sessions, they are not required to take on the role of a facilitator.
 These study groups provide a relaxed atmosphere where students can meet and invest in their own learning.

 Academic Services the SSSC Does Not Provide

 The Science Student Success Centre does not provide tutoring or academic advising.
-For general academic advising (questions about changing majors, how to read your audit, etc.), visit Student Academic and Career Development Services.
+For general academic advising (questions about changing majors, how to read your audit, etc.), visit the Academic Advising Centre.
 For major specific academic advising (choosing courses, degree requirements, etc.), please see your departmental advisor.